-- 1. Get a reference to a naming context, for example the root naming context. - 2.
-On the naming context object, call the operation CosNaming::NamingContext::OBfactory().
-This returns a reference to a LoadBalancing::ObjectGroupFactory Object. - 3.
-On the object group factory, call the operation LoadBalancing::ObjectGroupFactory::findGroup(), passing the identifier for the group as a parameter.
-This operation returns a reference to the LoadBalancing::ObjectGroup object associated with the object group. - 4.
-On the object group, call the operation required object from the group.
+- 1 Get a reference to a naming context, for example the root naming context. - 2 On the naming context object, call the operation CosNaming::NamingContext::OBfactory().
+This returns a reference to a LoadBalancing::ObjectGroupFactory object. - 3 On the object group factory, call the operation LoadBalancing::ObjectGroupFactory::findGroup(), passing the identifier for the group as a parameter.
+This operation returns a reference to the LoadBalancing::ObjectGroup object associated with the object group. - 4 On the object group, call the operation LoadBalancing::ObjectGroup::removeMember() to remove the required object from the group.
 You must specify the member identifier for the object as a parameter to this operation.